Dudley Perkins (motorcyclist): Beginning of motorcycle career

 After his family moved to Stockton, California, Perkins began working part-time for an Indian motorcycle dealer while still a student.
 He first competed on May 10, 1911, winning a one-mile race.
-After his step-mother died, Perkins went to live with his grandmother in Rocklin, California, where he rode an Excelsior motorcycle.
+After his stepmother died, Perkins went to live with his grandmother in Rocklin, California, where he rode an Excelsior motorcycle.
 Later, he moved to live with his father in San Francisco, and began hanging around at the local Indian dealership, later working there.
 He continued racing his Excelsior with success.

 Harley-Davidson dealer

 In 1913, Perkins entered into a partnership with Al Maggini, then a San Francisco dealer for DeLuxe motorcycles.
 In January, 1914, Perkins acquired sole control of the business, which was renamed the Dudley Perkins Company, and began selling Harley-Davidsons.
 He said that he sold 125 motorcycles in his first year in business.

 During World War I, all of Harley-Davidson's production was furnished to the U.S. military, so the Dudley Perkins Company survived by buying, refurbishing and reselling used motorcycles.
 At the beginning of the Depression, Perkins reported that the company was able to sell only 15 motorcycles in 1930, but business improved as the years went along.
 When the California Highway Patrol formed its motorcycle unit in the 1930s, the Dudley Perkins Company sold them the equipment, and Perkins helped train its officers.
 At the end of World War II, the company thrived by buying military surplus Harley-Davidsons, repainting them, and selling them to the civilian market.
 His company purchased those bikes for $125.00 each and sold them for $325.00 each.

 Perkins continued to support motorcycle racers including Mert Lawwill and Mark Brelsford who both went on to win the AMA Grand National Championship.
-He managed his dealership until 1968, when he turned control of the business over to his son, Dudley Perkins, Jr., who had been involved with the business since the end of his military service in World War II.
+He managed his dealership until 1968, when he turned control of the business over to his son, Dudley Perkins Jr., who had been involved with the business since the end of his military service in World War II.